-- 4 doses of DTP or Td (contact the school nurse if never previously administered), - 2 doses of MMR, - 3 doses of Hep B, - 1 dose of Varicella vaccine, or 2 doses if over the age of 13 when the series started (or physician certified history of chicken pox disease), and - 1 dose of Td (if 5 or more years since last dose.)
+- 4 doses of DTP or Td (contact the school nurse if never previously administered), - 2 doses of MMR, - 3 doses of Hep B, - 1 dose of Varicella vaccine, or 2 doses if over the age of 13 when the series started (or physician certified history of chickenpox disease), and - 1 dose of Td (if 5 or more years since the last dose.)

-- Note: Half doses of DTP are not accepted, and DT immunizations are accepted only if the physician documents that the Pertussis vaccine is medically contraindicated. - Waivers: Signed medical or religious waivers are the only exceptions allowed by law in regard to the immunization laws.
+Note: Half doses of DTP are not accepted, and DT immunizations are accepted only if the physician documents that the Pertussis vaccine is medically contraindicated.